Testing VPS Hosting network speed from the command line

-Test VPS Network Speed from the Command Line with cutting edge advancements in computing and networking, surfacing practically every day, service providers often make unreal promises to rein in potential clients.
+Test VPS Hosting Network Speed from the Command Line with cutting edge advancements in computing and networking, surfacing practically every day, service providers often make unreal promises to rein in potential clients.

 There is simply no room for lagging internet connectivity and other networking issues that faced.
 This is where service providers step in, promising 100% availability and virtually no downtime.